magnatronus/vertical-drag/README.md

 To drag the container up (or down) the screen just click and hold the green bar while moving your finger(or mouse) up and down.

+## Updates
+23 Jan 2019 - The widet has been updated to add the ability to click  the titlebar to allow it to automatically expand and contract as well as the original drag feature

 ## Getting Started

 For help getting started with Flutter, view the online